Phi Beta Sigma and the legacy of brother John Lewis | Atlanta Daily World

 Phi Beta Sigma celebrates the legacy of brother John Lewis

+Americans and advocates for freedom from around the world continue to celebrate civil rights icon John Lewis for his commitment to not only live his life, but also his willingness to lay down his life in service to others.
+A long-time member of the Phi Beta Sigma fraternity, the “Good Trouble” activist found that the fraternal organization’s mission of “Culture For Service and Service For Humanity,” aligned closely with his personal beliefs and formed valuable alliances with his fraternity brothers around the world.

-Stephen McDaniel, former national officer and 50-year member on Oct.
-28 from Bouie State College in Bouie Maryland, which is where his relationship with the famed congressman began.
+Stephen McDaniel, former national officer of Phi Beta Sigma and a 50-year member Phi Beta Sigma explained that he first met Lewis while at Bowie State University in Bowie, Maryland while organizing a national event for the Sigmas.

-“I knew him before he was Congressman Conyers,” Stephen explained.
+“I knew him before he was Congressman Lewis,” McDaniel explained.
 “Most people think he became who he was when he became a member of the House of Representatives or when he became a civil rights leader … but he was very noted long before that.”

-Lewis, a member of Phi Beta Sigma, Inc. and was inducted into the fraternity’s Omega Chapter Wednesday, when members of the Phi Beta Sigma Fraternity paid respects to their fraternity brother Rep. John Lewis (D-Ga.) during a final induction ceremony at the Georgia Capitol Building.
-During the myriad of poignant and heartfelt tributes to Lewis, the moving and private send off for their beloved brother, Lewis’s body laid in state surrounded by his Sigma Brothers.
-He was theirs and he chose them to develop and help mold him as an advocate for honor and a staff bearer for justice.
+Members of the Phi Beta Sigma paid respects to their fraternity brother Rep. John Lewis during a final induction ceremony into the Omega Chapter at the Georgia Capitol Building.
+During the myriad of poignant and heartfelt tributes to Lewis in the weeks since his passing from cancer, the fraternity’s moving and private send-off for their beloved brother exemplified the high regard he was held in and remains a testament to the love of Lewis’ Sigma Brothers.
+He was theirs and he chose them to help develop his character and mold him as an advocate for honor and a staff bearer for justice.

-Throughout his life, Lewis constantly lived up to the fraternity’s motto “Culture For Service and Service For Humanity,” William E. Stanley, Jr., a former international president of the fraternity said.
+Throughout his life, Lewis consistently lived up to the fraternity’s motto “Culture For Service and Service For Humanity,” William E. Stanley, Jr., a former international president of the fraternity said during the induction service.

 Real Times Media spoke with members of the august organization about Lewis and the Phi Beta Sigma connection.